d1vbyz3r0/typed/README.md

 ## 🔮 Roadmap
+- [ ] Add support for form and xml tags
 - [ ] Write doc for configuration
 - [ ] Enhanced comment parsing for OpenAPI descriptions
 - [ ] Headers support